New York City draft riots: Monday

 There were reports of rioting in Buffalo, New York, and certain other cities, but the first drawing of draft numbers—on July 11, 1863—occurred peaceably in Manhattan.
 The second drawing was held on Monday, July 13, 1863, ten days after the Union victory at Gettysburg.
 At 10 am, a furious crowd of around 500, led by the volunteer firemen of Engine Company 33 (known as the "Black Joke"), attacked the assistant Ninth District provost marshal's office, at Third Avenue and 47th Street, where the draft was taking place.

 The crowd threw large paving stones through windows, burst through the doors, and set the building ablaze.
 When the fire department responded, rioters broke up their vehicles.
 Others killed horses that were pulling streetcars and smashed the cars.
-To prevent other parts of the city being notified of the riot, they cut telegraph lines.
+To prevent other parts of the city being notified of the riot, rioters cut telegraph lines.

 Since the New York State Militia had been sent to assist Union troops at Gettysburg, the local New York Metropolitan Police Department was the only force on hand to try to suppress the riots.
 Police Superintendent John Kennedy arrived at the site on Monday to check on the situation.
+An Irish-American himself, Kennedy was a steadfast unionist.
 Although he was not in uniform, people in the mob recognized him and attacked him.
 Kennedy was left nearly unconscious, his face bruised and cut, his eye injured, his lips swollen, and his hand cut with a knife.
 He had been beaten to a mass of bruises and blood all over his body.
+Physicians later counted over 70 knife wounds alone.
+He would never fully recover.

 Police drew their clubs and revolvers and charged the crowd but were overpowered.
 The police were badly outnumbered and unable to quell the riots, but they kept the rioting out of Lower Manhattan below Union Square.
 Inhabitants of the "Bloody Sixth" Ward, around the South Street Seaport and Five Points areas, refrained from involvement in the rioting.
 The 19th Company/1st Battalion US Army Invalid Corps which was part of the Provost Guard tried to disperse the mob with a volley of gunfire but were overwhelmed and suffered over 14 injured with 1 soldier missing (believed killed).